Girls on Film

-"Girls on Film" is the third single by the English new wave band Duran Duran, released on 13 July 1981.
+"Girls on Film" is the third single by the English pop rock band Duran Duran, released on 13 July 1981.
 It became Duran Duran's first top 10 hit on the UK Singles Chart, peaking at number 5 in July 1981, and an international hit reaching the top 20 in several countries, including number 1 in Portugal, number 4 in New Zealand and number 11 in Australia.

 Background

 Originally written and demoed in 1979 by an early line-up of the band featuring lead vocalist Andy Wickett, Duran Duran re-wrote and re-recorded the song for their 1981 debut album.
 The different original version, which co-writer Wickett said "was inspired by the dark side of the glitz and glamour", was released as part of an EP in 2018.

 Music video

 A music video was made with directing duo Godley & Creme (of 10cc) and director of photography Steven Bernstein at Shepperton Studios in July 1981.
 Due to the inclusion of female nudity the video exists in both uncensored form (which was played in nightclubs and on The Playboy Channel) and a heavily censored version for MTV.

+The band's managers Paul and Michael Berrow hoped an attention-grabbing video would increase the band's popularity in the United States, so they encouraged the video's directors to make the video scandalous.
+The video was inspired by fashion shows Godley had seen in France, and mud wrestling Creme had seen in L.A.

+During the shoot, the band was instructed to stay away from the female actors, but Simon Le Bon said they snuck in anyway.